Pilot 4 Learning Session Notes: Container Technology

 The result is a set of attributes for each container:

-• CONTAINER_ID: A unique string that identifies the container on your local installation.
+- CONTAINER_ID: A unique string that identifies the container on your local installation.
 This string is a random-looking hash with similarity to the hashes assigned to a Git commit, and it will always be unique for each container.

-• IMAGE: Name of the container image used to launch the container.
+- IMAGE: Name of the container image used to launch the container.

-• CREATED: The time stamp corresponding to when the container was created on the host system, which corresponds to when the docker run command was executed for that container.
+bashcommand is listed. - CREATED: The time stamp corresponding to when the container was created on the host system, which corresponds to when the

-• PORTS: If the container has mapped any ports from the container to the host machine, they will be listed here.
+Upwith the length of time it has been running.
+For any other containers that are not running, you will typically see a status ofExitedand the amount of time it has been stopped. - PORTS: If the container has mapped any ports from the container to the host machine, they will be listed here.
 This attribute will only be populated if the container run command involved defining these ports.
 The example process above is not a web-based application, hence no ports are specified.
 This will be important later in the guide when we illustrate a Docker container running a Shiny application.

-• NAMES: The Docker runtime will assign a random character string with a more “readable” name to the container, often grabbing random words from the dictionary.
+- NAMES: The Docker runtime will assign a random character string with a more “readable” name to the container, often grabbing random words from the dictionary.
 This will be unique for each container running on the host system.

 The example above was executed while at least one container was already running on the system.
 If we close/exit any running containers and then run docker ps, the output will be a blank.
 However that is slightly misleading.
 Even when a container is not running, it will very likely still be available on the host system.
 To display both running and stopped containers, run docker ps -a where -a is the flag to show all containers: